Published Sept 4, 2023

 Insulin potentiation therapy highlights cancer cells with insulin, which tricks them into accepting chemotherapy.
 This process creates a higher intracellular concentration of chemotherapy medicine, increasing drug effectiveness.

-This results in fewer and less severe negative than conventional chemotherapy side effects.
-Ultimately, patients report more excellent quality of life with IPT cancer treatment than with standard chemotherapy treatments.
+This clinical approach allows doctors to use only about 10–25% of the standard chemotherapy dose while still maintaining strong anti-cancer effects.
+This results in fewer and less severe negative side effects than conventional chemotherapy side effects.
+Ultimately, patients report a better quality of life with IPT cancer treatment than with standard chemotherapy treatments.

 How Does Insulin Potentiation Therapy Kill Cancer Cells?